oweitman/ioBroker.mytime/README.md

 }
 ```
 #### Widget Countdown Circle
 A countdown widget in a ring/circle design.
-Suitable for short countdowns.
 ##### Widget Properties
 ###### oid
 The timer datapoint of a countdown datapoint.